𝐒𝐚𝐟𝐞𝐭𝐲 𝐊𝐚𝐢𝐳𝐞𝐧, 𝐋𝐋𝐂

 North American Industry Classification System (NAICS) is a classification of business.
 NAICS for our Safety Consulting Services is 541690.

-https://safetykaizen.com/ is a privately operated site offering online OSHA training and is in not affiliated with Cal/OSHA, OSHA, or any government websites.
+https://safetykaizen.com/ is a privately operated site offering business risk control services, and is in not affiliated with OSHA, Cal/OSHA, EPA, or any government websites.

-ken@safetykaizen.com Safety Kaizen, LLC - Serving clients in the Greater Phoenix, AZ area, Southern California, and throughout the United States.
+ken@safetykaizen.com Safety Kaizen, LLC - Serving select private risk control clients in the Greater Phoenix, AZ area.

 This Safety Kaizen, LLC website uses cookies to enhance the user experience and to analyze performance and traffic on our website.
 We also share information about your use of our site with our social media, advertising and analytics partners.
 Cookies are small text files stored on the device you are using to access this website.
 If you ignore this message and continue without changing your browser settings, we will assume that you are consenting to our use of cookies.
 For further information on our use of cookies, please see our Privacy Policy.